 Texas Misdemeanor Crimes Lawyer

-Misdemeanor crimes are regarded as less serious than are felony crimes.
+Texas law categorizes a number of different types of criminal offenses as misdemeanors.
+While it is true that these kinds of charges generally come with less severe penalties than felony crimes, they should still be taken seriously, as they are punishable by jail time and hefty fines.
 That being said, however, misdemeanor crimes should never be dismissed as insignificant, or written off as something that doesn’t deserve serious legal attention if a person is charged with a misdemeanor.
-To be sure, being convicted of a misdemeanor crime can have serious legal implications on a person’s life, affecting everything from reputation to being able to secure employment and more.
+Being convicted of a misdemeanor crime can have serious legal implications on a person’s life, affecting everything from reputation to being able to secure employment and more.

-At the Law Offices of Tad Nelson & Associates, our experienced misdemeanor crime attorneys serving Galveston and Houston help you to understand the law and build your defense when you have been charged with a misdemeanor.
-Tad Nelson is board certified in criminal trial law, and isn’t intimidated by the prospect of working hard to protect and represent you, even if that means going to court.
+At the Law Offices of Tad Nelson & Associates, our experienced misdemeanor crime attorneys serving Galveston, League City, and Houston help you to understand the law and build your defense when you have been charged with a misdemeanor.
+Attorney Tad Nelson is board-certified in criminal trial law, and isn’t intimidated by the prospect of working hard to protect and represent you, even if that means going to court.
 For legal advice and counsel you can count on, call us today to schedule your free, no obligation case consultation.

 No matter the misdemeanor crime you have been charged with, we will take the charges seriously and work aggressively to protect your rights.